Takakiriy/typrm/README.md

 typrm command:

     $ typrm ls
-    .../text.txt:1: Shows all files:  #keyword: ls
+    .../text.yaml:2: Example: ls -a sub_folder

-In the case of the above example,
+    .../text.yaml:1: Shows all files:  #keyword: ls

-`ls` with `#keyword:` tag will be found.
+In the above case, `ls` on the line with the `#keyword:` tag is preferentially found (displayed below).
-Depending on the terminal,
+You can also find keywords that are not tagged with `#keyword:`.

-you can jump to the file contents by clicking the displayed path and line number.
+If you have `#keyword: git clone` and `#keyword: git status`, when you search for `git`, `git clone` is displayed first.
-Although, the Example line will not be hit.
+`git status` is displayed second because of the more difference in the number of characters.
-Because there is no `#keyword:` tag.
+Snippets are only displayed for the keywords that have the first priority.
-If you want to search for text that does not have the `#keyword:` tag, use a common full-text search tool such as grep.
+You can see the snippet of `git status` by searching for `git status`.

 Specify the path of the folder containing the file to be searched in the `TYPRM_FOLDER` environment variable or the `--folder` option.